gardenlinux/gardenlinux/docs/architecture/decisions/0008-unified-and-declarative-test-logic.md

 ## Context

+See [6.
+New Test Framework to enable In-Place, Self-Contained Test Execution](./0006-new-test-framework-in-place-self-contained-test-execution.md) for additional context on this decision.

 The current Garden Linux test framework uses fragmented and inconsistent mechanisms for conditional test execution and privilege handling.
 Tests are skipped or included based on a combination of feature directories, `.disable` files, and ad-hoc fixtures with inconsistent naming conventions.
 Privilege escalation is handled manually via `sudo` calls in test code, which is error-prone and difficult to maintain.
 Test logic is often split between thin wrappers and global helper functions, making it hard to understand what a test actually verifies.

 Key limitations: